3 Ways to Elevate Your Nonprofit Marketing Strategy

 Before crafting your marketing messages, ensure you can answer one central question: what sets your nonprofit apart from other organizations?
 With many nonprofits also marketing online, your messages should immediately highlight how your organization is unique to supporters.

 You can differentiate your nonprofit and make sure supporters are always able to identify messages from your nonprofit by developing a clear brand image.
 Your brand will consist of your logo, colors, fonts, and key images, as well as language choices and the specific content types and strategies you use.
-For example, one organization might set themselves apart by using a brightly colored, abstract logo, addressing supporters using casual language, and regularly creating content about ongoing news stories and how they relate to their cause.
+For example, one organization might set itself apart by using a brightly colored, abstract logo, addressing supporters using casual language, and regularly creating content about ongoing news stories and how they relate to their cause.

 You can develop a brand and start building audience recognition by:

 • Determining your organizational values.
 Visuals are an important part of your brand, but they’re not the entire story.
 Think deeply about your nonprofit’s values and mission and how you can communicate those ideas with your branding.
 For example, a nonprofit that has a value of community may include many photos of groups of people working together and share emotional stories about the families they’ve helped.
-By contrast, a nonprofit aiming for a more professional brand, such as a health service center, may instead focus their branding on the expertise of their staff.
+By contrast, a nonprofit aiming for a more professional brand, such as a health service center, may instead focus its branding on the expertise of its staff.

 • Partnering with a marketing consultant.
 If your organization has minimal marketing experience, it can be useful to partner with a nonprofit marketing consultant to get guidance on how to translate your values into a cohesive brand identity.
 For visuals you’ll use over and over again, it can be worthwhile to invest in hiring a graphic designer to create something high-quality.